Skip to main content

 • Bad noise isolation

-At the price tag, the sound quality of these cheap headphones is mind-blowing.
+For the price tag, the audio quality of these cheap headphones is mind-blowing.
 The overall solid bass doesn’t dig very low (as in most semi or fully open-back headphones), but the midrange is engagingly natural.

 Detail retrieval and imaging are great, with good instrumental separation and airiness in the treble.

-To save on materials, headphones are entirely made of cheap plastic.
+To save on material, the over-ear headphones are entirely plastic.
 With good care, you can have them for many years as we did.
 Also, the cable is thick so that it won’t break anytime soon.

 You can choose between pleather or velour earpads.
 The latter ones are more breathable and gentler to the skin, giving you better comfort over long stretches of listening.